sinzlab/insilico-stimuli/README.md

 Here, we can see that the Gabors and their activations deviate quite a bit.
 Let us make the parameter set a bit larger (from 245,760 to 547,200 combinations), i.e. we include more possible parameter combinations into the class instantiation.
-We only do run this for the Bayesian case since the bruteforce takes very long.
-Hence, it is not straight forward how to compare the resulting Gabors.
+We only run this for the Bayesian case since the bruteforce takes very long.
+Hence, it is not straight forward to compare the resulting Gabor with the previously computed bruteforce Gabor.
 We are using the following parameter values:

 ```python
 canvas_size         = [41, 41]